jeanlauliac/mekano/README.md

   * **-v, --version** Output version and exit.

 Binds and target names can be mixed on the command-line, but targets are always evaluated last.
-Values cannot refer to values inside the mekanofile, but the contrary is possible.
+Values cannot refer to values declared inside the mekanofile, but the contrary is possible.

 Without the option **-f**, *mekano* looks in sequence for the files **./Mekanofile** and **./mekanofile**.
 The first found is read.

 The standard output reports the recipes being executed as well as the completion percentage.
-The **-r** option makes the output easily parseable.
+The **-r** option makes the output more easily parseable.

-If any of the SIGHUP, SIGTERM, SIGINT, and SIGQUIT signals is received, the targets being processed are removed and the tool returns cleanly.
+If any of the SIGHUP, SIGTERM, SIGINT, and SIGQUIT signals is received, the tool returns cleanly and keeps track of updated files so far.

-At the moment, Mekano cannot update the Mekanofile itself and take account of it in a single run (with a relation like `Mekanofile.in M4 -> Mekanofile`).
-You will need to run it twice.
+At the moment, Mekano cannot update the Mekanofile itself and take account of it in a single run (with a relation such as `Mekanofile.in M4 -> Mekanofile`).
+This is because it won't reload the Mekanofile after its update.
+You need to run it twice in this case.
 This will be improved in the future.

 Syntax
 ------